Degree type(s): Bachelor's

 We recommend consulting your advisor for details.
 Applications are reviewed by the faculty members of the program.
 You will be notified that you have been admitted, admitted provisionally, or denied admission to the program.

-In 2015, 100% of all social work graduates passed their licensure exam.
+In 2019, 100% of all social work graduates passed the national Association of Social Work Board licensure exam.